Jask: Port of Jask

 Major developments for the port of Jask were announced by Iranian authorities in early 2019, i.e. the construction of a new terminal for oil tankers for a total investment of US$700 million, to be followed by the construction of a refinery and of a petrochemical plant.
-These developments are part of a total investment of US$1.8 billion centered on the construction of a new oil pipeline from Goreh, Bushehr to Jask in order to pump and export oil from Northern Iran.
+These developments were part of a total investment of US$1.8 billion centered on the construction of a new oil pipeline from Goreh, Bushehr to Jask in order to pump and export oil from Northern Iran.
 When these investments are completed in Jask, they will contribute to developing Iran's southern regional economy, as is already the case further east at Chabahar Port, and to facilitating exports through ports which do not require ships to enter the Persian Gulf through the Hormuz Strait.
+The pipeline began exporting oil from Jask in October 2024.
+It has a design capacity of 1 million barrels per day (MBPD), but a more likely useable capacity is 0.3 MBPD - however, actual sendings are likely much lower, and cannot replace Kharg Island.

+Outside the port is a single buoy mooring to offload oil into tankers, however it is rarely used.

+In July 2026, media reported that a service member from the Islamic Republic of Iran Navy was killed in a US attack in Jask port during the US-Iran war.

 History

+1600-2000

-The English people made Jask their primary commercial port in the 17th century, and in 1616 AD, a ship carrying their first shipment sailed from India and arrived at Jask.
+The English people made Jask their primary commercial port in the 17th century, and in 1616 AD, an East India Company ship carrying their first shipment sailed from India and arrived at Jask.
 English businessmen founded the first East India Company trading post in Jask in the year 1619.
 Jask served as the East India Company's hub for trade and transactions with the Iranian central region up until Bandar Abbas was given responsibility for English trade.
 The English and Portuguese engaged in a bloody battle that ended with the Portuguese being defeated and driven from Jask in the late 1620s after the Portuguese blocked two East India Company ships from entering the port.

+2001-present

+By 2013, the Islamic Revolutionary Guard Corps Navy had established a naval base at Jask.
+In January 2025, they announced that they planned to establish electronic warfare units in the port of Jask.

+On 12 May 2026 during the 2026 Iran war, the Iranian Revolutionary Guard Corps Navy announced a greatly expanded definition of the Strait of Hormuz stretching hundreds of kilometers from Jask to Greater Tunb Island in the north.